 The American Egg Board has declared that it is National Egg Day today.

-I understand that the Egg Board is actually financing the Tea Party Movement (but you didn't hear that from me.)
+I understand that the Egg Board is actually financing the Koch brothers (but you didn't hear that from me.)

 June 3, 1906 -

 Josephine Baker, dancer, singer, bisexual Parisian nightclub owner and Resistance fighter, was born on this date.